allan-gounden/how-to-secure-your-win11-pc/README.md

 <img width="960" alt="edge_flags2" src="https://user-images.githubusercontent.com/6840466/149800698-eb33a910-ad12-49e0-8ddb-2d5388c166ce.png">

- - Install extensions, but only the ones you realy trust (Adblocker etc. personal recommendation: Ublock origin)
+ - Install extensions, but only the ones you realy trust (NoScript!
+Adblocker etc. personal recommendation: Ublock origin)

  - Install Microsoft Defender Application Guard Companion from Windows Store and add it to your taskbar